Aventra-Concepts/GreenLens/replit.md

 The frontend is built with **React 18 and TypeScript**, utilizing a modern component-based architecture with functional components and hooks. **Wouter** handles client-side routing, and **TanStack Query** manages server state, caching, and background updates.
 The design system uses **shadcn/ui + Tailwind CSS** for consistent styling.
 Form handling is managed by **React Hook Form**, and **Vite** provides a fast development server and build tool.
 The UI/UX features a light and dark green color theme, a restored banner, and a dedicated 3-slot image upload interface.
 Plant analysis requires user login.

 **Performance Features**: LazyImage components for optimized image loading, VirtualizedList for large datasets, debounced search functionality, intersection observer hooks, and real-time performance metrics monitoring in development mode.

+**Design Features**: Elegant top navigation with refined typography, smaller buttons and icons, improved spacing, subtle hover effects, and polished visual hierarchy for a professional appearance.

 ### Backend Architecture
 The backend is an **Express.js with TypeScript** RESTful API server.
 It features a custom email/password authentication system with bcrypt hashing and session management, replacing Replit Auth. **Drizzle ORM** is used for type-safe PostgreSQL queries.
 A service-oriented architecture facilitates modularity, especially for external API integrations. **Multer** handles file uploads.
 Admin management includes role-based access control and a dashboard for user and student lifecycle management, including automated conversion processes and discount systems.
 An automated blog generation system with AI image integration is also implemented.